manifoldmarkets/manifold-mcp-server/README.md

 # Manifold Markets MCP Server

 An MCP server for interacting with Manifold Markets prediction markets.
-This server enables LLMs and other AI systems to seamlessly interact with prediction markets, enabling collective intelligence and decision-making through market mechanisms.
+This server enables MCP clients to seamlessly interact with prediction markets, enabling collective intelligence and decision-making through market mechanisms.

 ## Features